rayoz6546/Rayan/README.md

   ## Projects

-To view demos and details about projects included in my resume (and more!)
+To view demos and details about projects and professional experiences included in my resume (and more!)